As there are multiple options

 2. National Pension Scheme

-2. National Pension SchemeThe NPS is a government-sponsored scheme most suitable for individuals looking for investments with a low-risk profile.
-With the government backing it, you are less likely to lose on your finances.
-Regardless of your contribution, you will receive a certain amount as a pension.
-Also, investing in the NPS qualifies you for additional tax benefits under Section 80CCD (1B).
-This deduction is over and above regular deductions under Section 80C, Section 80CCC and Section 80CCD where you can save up to Rs.1.5 lakh every year.
-With NPS, under Section 80CCD (1B), you can avail an additional deduction for investment up to Rs.50,000.
+or NPS is a government-backed retirement cum pension scheme.
+With the sovereign guarantees backing the scheme, you get the much-needed safety for your investment.
+This scheme provides a monthly pension when you retire.
+Also, investing in the NPS qualifies you for additional tax benefits under Section 80CCD (1B) depending on the type of NPS account you hold.
+This deduction is over and above regular deductions available under Section 80C, Section 80CCC and Section 80CCD where you can save up to Rs 1.5 lakh a year.
 Furthermore, under Section 80CCD(2), if you are in the high tax bracket, you can have your salary structured such that your employer contributes 10% of your salary without you having to do the same.

 5. Stock Market Investment

-Stock investments are simple to engage in; you can also monitor the performance of your stocks in real-time.
-Though there has been an introduction of taxing long-term capital gains, shares have proven to be tax-friendly to investors.
+may not be simple to engage in; it requires monitoring of the performance of your stocks in real-time.
+Though there has been an introduction of taxing long-term capital gains, the post-tax returns offered by stocks is unmatchable.
 For investors who can’t afford to invest a considerable amount, stock markets provide the advantage of various small, mid and large-cap stocks such that you can invest in all of them by creating a balanced portfolio.
-You can adjust your portfolio depending on how much risk you are willing to take.
-This way, your small contributions can help you participate in generating an income.
+You can adjust your portfolio depending on the risk you are willing to take.